How to Groom Your Dog at Home

 - Cotton balls.

 - Soap and shampoo specifically for dogs.
-MacQueen warns against using products meant for humans, or worse, for dishes, as these can be irritating to your dog’s skin.
-Top Paw Sensitive Skin Hypoallergenic Dog Shampoo, which is available exclusively at PetSmart, is a good choice, as are these other highly rated dog shampoos and conditioners.
+MacQueen warns against using products meant for humans—or worse, for dishes—as these can be irritating to your dog’s skin.
+These highly rated dog shampoos and conditioners are good choices.

 - A washbasin, sink, tub, or even a baby pool.

 - A breed-appropriate hairbrush.
-“Long-haired dogs need pin brushes, which have long, round-ended stainless-steel or chrome-plated pins,” the AKC notes.
+“Long-haired dogs need pin brushes, which have long, round-ended stainless steel or chrome-plated pins,” the AKC notes.
 “Short-, medium-, and some long-coated breeds need bristle brushes.”
-There are also slicker brushes (such as this top-rated Miracle Care version) and curry combs (such as this one by Le Salon) for removing matted and dead hair, as well as smoothing the coat.
+There are also slicker brushes and curry combs for removing matted and dead hair, as well as smoothing the coat.

 - Clippers or scissors specially designed for dogs.